• Skip to primary navigation

 Tuna salad and sauerkraut sandwich on a white plate with a blue and tan plaid napkin.

 I also love to have sourdough bread on hand for sandwiches or any meal, since sourdough is also a fermented food!
-(The photo at the top of this article is actually just grilled ham and cheese sandwiches prepared on sourdough bread, a delicious combo.)
+(The photo at the top of this article is actually just open-faced ham and cheese sandwiches prepared on sourdough bread, a delicious combo.)

 If you're feeling more of a burger kind of vibe for lunch, adding a topping of kimchi right onto that burger is SO good, whether you use a beef, turkey or veggie burger.
 And while we're on the topic of burgers, if you happen to have potato salad on the side, adding a little sauerkraut to it is also delicious, as is this old-fashioned sauerkraut salad with a hot dog.
 And (of course) don't forget the dill pickle. 😉